Europaviertel Frankfurt, the neighbourhood notes

 Europaviertel is an unusual Frankfurt district: 150 hectares, almost entirely built in the last two decades, anchored by a green spine along Europa-Allee, bracketed by Hauptbahnhof to the east and Frankfurt Messe to the west.
 It is neither old-world Frankfurt (Westend, Nordend) nor edge-of-centre Frankfurt (Sachsenhausen, Bornheim).
 It is its own thing, and people who move here usually decide so after walking through it.

-The cluster starts with the Europaviertel pillar and extends through specific posts.
-The pillar is the first read; the cluster posts are the deeper lookups for anyone who has already decided the district matters.
+These notes start with the Europaviertel pillar and extend through specific posts.
+The pillar is the first read; the posts here are the deeper lookups for anyone who has already decided the district matters.

 This district is changing faster than most Frankfurt neighbourhoods.
 Ten years ago it was a construction site.
 Five years ago it was half-finished.
 Today it is a functioning residential quarter with its own texture.
 In another five years it will be rebuildable-to-the-second-generation mature.
-Writing about it well requires updating the observations frequently, which is exactly what this cluster is for.
+Writing about it well requires updating the observations frequently, which is exactly what these notes are for.

 Coming through 2026: